-In connection with the IPO, the Company issued 150,000 warrants to the underwriter.
-Each warrant is exercisable for 4.5 years from December 21, 2021 at an exercise price of \$7.50 per share.
-The Company used the Black-Scholes model to calculate the value of the warrants with an estimated fair value of \$618,000.
-The inputs utilized in the calculation were as follows: four and a half-year term, 0.79% risk-free rate, stock price at grant date of \$6.26, and a 94% volatility utilizing comparable companies.
+In connection with the January Registered Offering, the Company issued 147,783 warrants to the placement agent.
+The warrants have an exercise price of \$1.2688 per share and will expire on January 6, 2030.
+The Company used the Black-Scholes model to calculate the estimated fair value of the warrants of \$85,419.
+The inputs utilized in the calculation were as follows: 5-year term, 4.46% risk-free rate, stock price at grant date of \$0.81 and 102% volatility utilizing comparable companies.
 This amount was recorded as both an increase to additional paid-in capital and as a non-cash issuance cost of the offering.